 And that has to do with two big factors:

-Finesse was first released on Bruno Mars’ 2016 album and it didn’t top the charts.
+Finesse was first released on Bruno Mars’ 2016 album and it didn’t top the charts the way his other songs did.
 Not because the song was bad – it just wasn’t one of the songs that he released as a single and heavily promoted.

 So two years later, after album had come and gone and he had a bunch of really popular singles from it, he had two choices.